 There are a number of ways that you can get involved at YACVic.
 You can become a member and/or take part in a number of groups and networks.
 We also offer internships, which you can see on the Work and Volunteer Opportunities page.

-To be first to hear when there are new vacancies for the YRG, you need to become a YACVic young member (it is just $3!).
+To apply to be a part of the YRG you need to become a YACVic young member (it is just $3!).

 The YRG provides a forum for young people to: